fulstak/rhombus-wiki/content/tutorial/marketplace/buying-selling.md

 1. Go to the **Listings** page
 1. Browse the Marketplace, and click on the item you want to purchase
 1. On the Listing's pop-up page, verify the total amount required to [fund the escrow](/learn/marketplace/mad-escrow) and then add the item to your cart by clicking on `Add to cart`
-1. To checkout, click on the cart icon at the top right section of the Particl Desktop client _or_ by going to the **Buy** page
+1. To checkout, click on the cart icon at the top right section of the Rhombus Desktop client _or_ by going to the **Buy** page
 1. Verify the content of your cart, and click on `Continue to shipping`
 1. Fill your shipping information and, optionally, save your shipping profile for future purchases (this profile stays only on your computer)
 1. Verify all the information is correct on the next page, and then click on `Place order` to place your bid